veres-one/docs.veres.one/docs/network/governors.md

 they will reject the proposal and provide an explanation for the rejection to the Community Group.

-All non-time sensitive decisions made by the Board of Directors must be made by consensus which is defined as general agreement with no principled objections.
+All non-time sensitive decisions made by the Board of Governors must be made by consensus which is defined as general agreement with no principled objections.

 Time sensitive decisions may be made by a 2/3rds majority vote, but only after exhausting a consensus-based approach.

-All decisions made must be publicly recorded and announced.
+All decisions must be publicly announced and recorded.

 ## Term Limits